Charles Harrelson

 Charles Voyde Harrelson (July 23, 1938 - March 15, 2007) was an American contract killer and organized crime figure who was convicted of assassinating federal judge John H. Wood Jr., the first federal judge assassinated in the 20th century.
-Charles Harrelson was the father of actors Brett and Woody Harrelson.
+Charles Harrelson was the father of actors Woody and Brett Harrelson.

-Early and personal life
+Early life

 Charles Voyde Harrelson was born on July 23, 1938, in Lovelady, Texas, and was the son of Alma Lee (née Sparks; 1907–2002) and Voyde Harrelson (1901–1976).

-He was married several times, his marriages were to Nancy Hillman Harrelson, Diane Lou Oswald, Jo Ann Harrelson, and Gina Adelle Foster.
+He was married four times, to Nancy Hillman Harrelson, Diane Lou Oswald, Jo Ann Harrelson, and Gina Adelle Foster.
 Harrelson worked as an encyclopedia salesman in California and a professional gambler.

+Crimes prior to the Wood assassination

 In 1960, he was convicted of armed robbery.
-Harrelson later admitted that he was involved in dozens of murders beginning in the early 1960s.
+Harrelson later claimed that he was involved in dozens of murders beginning in the early 1960s.